 1. Have an attitude of gratitude

 There is always something to be thankful for and to be grateful for.
 Are you still here?
 Do you have a roof over your head? food to eat?
 Ability to walk?
 Then there are many things to be grateful for.
-There are people who had plans whom are not here today; so be thankful for life.
+There are people who had plans but are not here today; so be thankful for life.
 If you are alive then you still have opportunities to take advantage of.

 2. Review your goals

 Do you have a journal?
 If you do great pick it up and review what you wrote down as your goals for the year.
 I prefer to review goals and not resolutions.
 What is the difference?
 Resolutions are just wishes not necessarily backed up with a plan to achieve them.
 On the other hand, when smart goals are set you will have detailed steps necessary to achieve these goals.
 As you review your goals you will notice varying levels of success and areas for improvement.
 [Read: Write Down Your Goals]

 Review the things that stopped you or held you back.
 Perhaps you took on more than you could chew or said too many yes’s which then ate into your time?
 Perhaps you need a better way to prioritise so you can focus on the right thing at the right time.

 Did you invest in yourself?
 There should always be some level of investment in improving yourself.
 There are many ways to upgrade your learning and improve yourself.
 Some of these are more formal such as attending courses or industry seminars.
 You can also upgrade your skills online by watching YouTube videos or online courses in your specific field or area of interest.
 With the rate at which things change along with the various sources for training – there is no excuse!

 Read Also [Annual Review of your Personal Finances]

 3. Plan for the future